Giroux, Flyers rout Capitals and keep Ovechkin at 698 goals

 At the other end of the ice, Elliott did his job.
 He turned aside a one-timer from Ovechkin in his favorite spot in the left faceoff circle on the power play as part of a rebound performance after allowing four goals on 17 shots Thursday in a 5-0 loss to New Jersey.

-“Nobody was pleased with that game against the Devils, and we wanted to respond in the right way,” Elliott said.
-“I thought we came with our A-game.”

-The loss to the Devils was one of Philadelphia’s worst games of the season and knocked it out of a playoff position in the Eastern Conference.
-Taking the play to the Capitals in such dominant fashion could restore some confidence that the Flyers are indeed a playoff team.
+That was one of Philadelphia’s worst games of the season and knocked it out of a playoff position in the Eastern Conference.
+Taking the play to the Capitals in such dominant fashion could reinvigorate some confidence that the Flyers are indeed a playoff team.

-“You’re going to have a game now and then where it doesn’t go your way, you have a stinker — whatever it is,” Niskanen said.
-“But if you can bounce back and get a couple wins the next time out, that’s a good quality.”

-NOTES: Nicolas Aube-Kubel scored, assisted on Raffl’s goal and fought Brendan Leipsic to pick up a Gordie Howe Hat Trick. … Flyers defenseman Shayne Gostisbehere was given the game off as rest for a knee injury that caused him to miss 10 games before returning Thursday. … Evgeny Kuznetsov scored a garbage-time goal for Washington. … Oshie’s goal was his 20th of the season. … Martin Fehervary replaced Nick Jensen on defense for the Capitals and picked up his first NHL point.
+NOTES: Nicolas Aube-Kubel scored, assisted on Raffl’s goal and fought Brendan Leipsic to pick up a Gordie Howe Hat Trick. … Flyers defenseman Shayne Gostisbehere was given the game off as rest for a knee injury that caused him to miss 10 games before returning Thursday. … Evgeny Kuznetsov scored a garbage-time goal for Washington. … Oshie’s goal was his 20th of the season. … Martin Fehervary replaced Nick Jensen on defense for the Capitals and played his fifth NHL game of the season.

 UP NEXT